 - What's the most likely cause of my symptoms?

 - What treatment options are available, and which do you recommend for me?

-- How often should I be screened?
+- How often should I be tested for cardiomyopathy?

 - I have other health conditions.
 How can I best manage these conditions together?

 - Are there brochures or other printed material that I can have?
 What websites do you recommend?

 Your healthcare team is likely to ask you questions such as:

 - Do you have symptoms all the time, or do they come and go?

 - What, if anything, seems to improve your symptoms?